AP source: Schiano, Rutgers can’t reach deal on return

 Nunzio Campanile has been the interim head coach following the firing of Chris Ash five games into his fourth season.
 Ash went 8-32 in three-plus seasons, including 3-26 in the Big Ten.
 Rutgers is 2-9 and heading for second straight winless season in the Big Ten.
 The Scarlet Knights finish their season Saturday against No. 12 Penn State.

 After Ash was fired, Schiano was immediately speculated as a candidate.
-Soon after school officials and Schiano’s representatives started looking into a way to bring the 53-year-old New Jersey native back to run the program, which has again fallen on hard times.
+Soon after school officials, led by athletic director Pat Hobbs, and Schiano’s representatives started looking into a way to bring the 53-year-old New Jersey native back to run the program, which has again fallen on hard times.

 Schiano went 68-67 at Rutgers and turned the Scarlet Knights into consistent winners after years of being one of the worst major college football programs in the country.
 He led them to six bowl appearances in his final seven years.
 That success helped Rutgers land an invite to the Big Ten, and it joined the lucrative Power Five conference in 2014.